timmayg/clemea2025-devwks-2008/Directory_Structure.md

 |
 |--- vaults/       (Ansible Vault Files)
 |
-|--- CLI/          (IOS XE CLIs that perform the same tasks.
-For Reference Only)
-|
 |--- images/       (PNG files [screenshots] used in this lab guide)
 |
 |--- older/        (Just ignore this)